g-nm/Web-Fundamentals/HTML_accessibility/Readme.md

 - Should use the appropriate sectioning html elements such as header,nav,aside,footer
 - Should have the appropriate UI controls which improve keyboard accessibility through tabbing
 - Use meaningful text labels such as on links and form inputs
-- Use alt text in images this helps the visually impared interact with images, using a title in an image also provides a tool tip with the title text
+- Use alt text in images this helps the visually impaired interact with images, using a title in an image also provides a tool tip with the title text

-Attributes such as tabindex give elements a custom tab order, by setting the tabindex to 0 (tabindex="0") an element which is not tabbable becomes tabable and by seeting it to -1 makes the element focusable programmaticaly
+Attributes such as tabindex give elements a custom tab order, by setting the tabindex to 0 (tabindex="0") an element which is not tabbable becomes tabbable and by setting it to -1 makes the element focusable programmatically

 ### Accessible data tables

 Accessible data table make it easy for users with a disability to associate rows and columns this is achieved by...

 - Wrapping the table head with a thead element, th element and setting a scope attribute on the th to either row,column
-- Using a caption elemenent in the table element which provides a context to non sighted users and also acts as a visual aid to sighted users who may find it useful
+- Using a caption element in the table element which provides a context to non sighted users and also acts as a visual aid to sighted users who may find it useful